HilmarTuneke/architecture-guild-workshop-web-components/README.md

 all those file shall be placed in the same folder and the style & script shall have the same naming convention, i.e. `wc-toggle-button.js/css`.

-you can check out a blueprint here.
+you can check out a blueprint on develop [here](https://github.com/phhbr/architecture-guild-workshop-web-components/tree/develop/blueprint).

 #### step 2: define API